Vickyyn/task-tracker/README.md

 ## Help documentation

 ### System/hardware requirements:
-Python 3 (please see https://www.python.org/downloads/ for instructions to download)
+Python 3 (please see https://www.python.org/downloads/ to download)

 ### Dependencies:
 Third party packages used include PrettyTable and Art.
 Steps for downloading these have been included in the installation instructions below.